Hi. Barb here.

 The second item was just a fragment, an ad for Scranton lace, but you can find the full ad on the internet and I ordered an original via ebay.
 As with the Life covers, Coles Phillips did a whole series of these ads.
 This one appeared in the Ladies Home Journal in February, 1922 when my grandmother would have been a junior at Smith College.

 But did my grandmother pose for Rockwell?
 Why keep copies of the Phillips illustrations and not the ones by Rockwell?
 Of course, I never saw any of them out in her house.
 Which is odd because the advertisement for Lord Calvert whiskey my grandfather posed for was always displayed.
 Maybe when I was growing up in the fifties and sixties, 1945 just seemed a lot closer to my grandparents than 1922 did.
 The drawing at the top of this post I found tucked in with her page from her high school yearbook.

 I wrote to the archivist at the museum, Venus Van Ness (which should totally be a character name, don’t you think?).
 She said they do have some (scant) information on models and she would check.
-In the meantime, here are some of the drawings I spotted at the museum, along with some contemporary photographs of my grandmother.
+In the meantime, here are some contemporary photographs of my grandmother.

 What do you think?